almaan/genetech/README.md

 ## Lab 4 | Spatial Transcriptomics analysis

 **Main Responsible TA:** Alma Andersson<br>
-**Lab Status:** <span style="color:red"> Under Construction</span><br>
+**Lab Status:** <span style="color:red"> Under Construction | Final release @ 2020-10-05</span><br>

-In this lab you will work with Spatial Transcriptomics (ST) data (as prestend by Ståhl et.al).
+In this lab you will work with Visium data, looking at parts of the mouse brain!
 While similar to single cell data in some ways, there are also some important differences.
 One thing that's extremely attractive with ST-data is that the very design of the method allows us to visualize the gene expression in the physical 2D plane - which is one of the exercises in this lab.
-You will also apply some of the concepts introduced in Lab2, in order to make sense of your spatial data.
+You will also apply some of the concepts introduced in the previous labs, in order to make sense of your spatial data.

 ### Preparatory work
 You should more or less have all tools required to conduct this lab on your computer,